The Wast Hills Observatory

 Astronomy in the City several times throughout the year, where the

-you ) can join us for stargazing, listen to talks from our
+public (yes, you ) can join us for stargazing, listen to talks from our

 expert astronomers, and ask any question you ever wondered about astronomy.